We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Some people may prefer online therapy due to:

 - Cost: Online therapy is typically less expensive for both the client and the therapist.
-Free online therapy is ideal for people who do not have health insurance or have difficulty covering out-of-pocket costs.
+Free online therapy is best for people who do not have health insurance or have difficulty covering out-of-pocket costs.

 - Accessibility: Online therapy is more accessible for people living in rural and geographically isolated areas and those unable to travel.
 Choosing online support can also reduce the need to take time off from work or school.